 8) Failure to abide by the Guest/ Visitor Policy

-9) Failure to abide by the Sexual Misconduct, Relationship Violence & Stalking Policy
+9) Failure to abide by the Sex Discrimination, Sexual Misconduct, Relationship Violence and Stalking Policy and Procedure

 (A) Knowingly providing a false report of a Student Conduct Policy violation